camunda-community-hub/camunda-8-helm-profiles/google/benchmark/README.md

-# Camunda 8 Helm Profile: Ingress NGINX for GCP with TLS Certificates
+# Camunda 8 Helm Profile: Google benchmark with chaos-mesh

 If this is your first time here, make sure you have [installed the prerequisites](../../../README.md).